Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations

-We compare the relative cost of the proposed method with partitioning the full mesh and find that the total run time is reduced by several orders of magnitude using the proposed method.
+We compare the relative cost of the proposed method with partitioning the full mesh and find that the total run time is reduced by several orders of magnitude using the proposed methods.
 Partitioning the graph-representation of the DFN and projecting the solution onto the mesh is computationally cheaper than partitioning the DFN mesh itself since there are orders of magnitude fewer nodes and edges to consider in a graph based on the DFN topology.
-The method is also sensitive to the mesh resolution on each fracture, i.e., it accounts for the number of mesh nodes on each fracture.
+The method is also sensitive to the mesh resolution on each fracture, such as it accounts for the number of mesh nodes on each fracture.
 The performance of the method compared to partitioning the mesh is measured in terms of graph-based metrics (cut, imbalance, partitioning time), computational-based metrics (FLOPS, iterations, solver time), and total run time.
-In terms of graph-based metrics, the results obtained using the DFN-based partition are comparable to those obtained using the mesh-based partition, yet the DFN-based partition is several orders of magnitude faster.
-The results presented here indicate that using the proposed method overall reduces the required time for a single DFN realization simulation and thus allows one to perform more realizations for uncertainty quantification, for a fixed computational budget.
+In terms of graph-based metrics, the results obtained using the DFN-based partitions are comparable to those obtained using the mesh-based partition, yet the DFN-based partition is several orders of magnitude faster.
+However, the method that further refines the mesh using the DFN partition as the initial condition provides cut and imbalance values that are close to the mesh-based partition in a fraction of the time.
+This hybrid method outperformed both of the other methods in terms of the balance between run time and mesh partition quality.
+This additional refinement should be applied as its additional cost is negligible compared to other aspects of the simulation, but the improved performance of the solver is substantial.
+The results presented here indicate that using the proposed hybrid method reduces the overall computation time of a single DFN realization simulation, and consequently allows computation of more realizations for uncertainty quantification for a fixed computational budget.